Overly aggressive spam filters

 #7 Updated by Gina Cherry 12 months ago

 I'm wondering about the status of this since it's become relevant and critical to sites beyond the CETLS blog.
 On our open pedagogy blog (https://bmccopenpedagogy.commons.gc.cuny.edu/posts/), many of the comments have been going to spam.
 Some of the commenters were using gmail accounts; others were using their BMCC email accounts.
 It's not clear whether the commenters using their BMCC email accounts were logged into the Commons when they submitted their comments.
 Commenters expect to see their posts immediately and several of them submitted their posts multiple times when they did not.

 The reason this has become critical is that our open pedagogy seminar starts next week and we were planning to guide many of these faculty to have students comment on blog posts as part of their open pedagogy assignments.
 When we worked with faculty on the Commons last time around, we found that having students register for the Commons was too big a lift for most of them, so we guided them to using the commenting feature rather than having students create their own blog posts.
 We will need to rethink this approach if the comments to spam issue continues.

-#8 Updated by Gina Cherry about 1 month ago
+#8 Updated by Gina Cherry 12 months ago

 Also, note that after discovering this issue, I changed the settings on the open pedagogy blog to require users to be logged in to comment.
 I am hoping this will prevent additional comments from going to spam.
 If so, this will be a reasonable solution for this site, but not for the sites that we anticipate faculty will create for their classes.

-#9 Updated by Boone Gorges about 1 month ago
+#9 Updated by Boone Gorges 12 months ago

 To some extent, the behavior of Akismet is a black box.
 It has spam prevention algorithms that we can't easily reverse-engineer.